Chennaiyil Oru Naal 2: Production

 The film is adapted from a novel written by crime writer Rajesh Kumar.
 Jakes Bejoy composed the music and Deepak was the cinematographer.
-Principal photography took over a 28-day time-span.
+Principal photography took 28 days.
 The film honored special guests (called a pooja) on the 17th of April 2017 in Coimbatore.

 Critical reception

 Times of India wrote "Chennaiyil Oru Naal 2 is inspired from a novel by crime novelist Rajesh Kumar, and the pulpy elements of its source are all too evident in the film's plot. [..]
 But the writing never manages to bring all these elements into a satisfactory narrative.
 The dialogue is stilted and the characters are just functional with no real presence.
 The investigation part is also amateurish, with Pandian hardly shown as someone who is making actual deductions.
 The direction is also off, with the actors (including the veterans — Sarath Kumar, Suhasini and Napoleon) performing in an artificial manner, moving and talking slower than people do in real life."
 The Hindu wrote "Despite being a short film, it feels stretched, underwritten and sometimes meandering all over the place."
 Cinema Express wrote "Chennaiyil Oru Naal 2 is a crime thriller with enough sub-plots to make a few more films.
 It's a case of too much in too little time.
 As if this weren't enough, the climax reveals another sub-plot which is explained to be the reason for all the crimes.
 The film never seems in any real hurry too, and feels as slow as its lead character when in the slo-mo running sequences. [..]
 The story, an adaptation of a crime novel, could have been intriguing, had its essence not got lost in translation."